autocrossblog/autocrossblog.github.io/_posts/2010-12-30-look-out-vinyl-boy-is-back.md

 last_modified_at: '2024-05-07T23:55:25+23:00'
 permalink: look-out-vinyl-boy-is-back
 image:
-categories: [ 350z, Nissan, Setup, Vinyl ]
+categories: [ 350z, nissan, setup, vinyl ]
 ---
 So it has been over 2 years since I've had vinyl on a car, that will be changing in 2011.
 Look out for the upcoming transformation of the Project 350z!
 Early in the year I will be doing a minor overhaul, with the goal of doing a full wrap on the car later in the year.